spcourse/python/en/installing/uv/install-mac/contents.md

 ### Before you continue: confirm that the environment exists

-After setting up the virtual enviroment, you should now have a folder structure like this:
+After setting up the virtual environment, you should now have a folder structure like this:

 ~~~text
 programming/